peterneutron/powerkit-go/README.md

 ## Command-Line Tool (`powerkit-cli`)

-The library includes a simple CLI tool.
+The library includes a simple CLI tool for reading sensors and controlling power states.

 ### Installation
 ```bash